cglorious/cglorious.github.io/_posts/2021-01-06-running_lines_and_refactoring.markdown

 ![Computer Screen](https://i.cbc.ca/1.3473565.1489087511!/fileImage/httpImage/image.jpg_gen/derivatives/16x9_780/programming-code.jpg)

 In comparison to a previous CLI Data App, I took much more time to plan out code rather than diving right in.
 This strategy proved effective, as I was able to refine and fully understand relationships between classes (Plays and Playwrights).
-In my pre-coding planning, I mapped out my ***Mininum Viable Product*** goals versus ***stretch*** goals.
-Some of which include the following:
+In my pre-coding planning, I mapped out my ***Mininum Viable Product*** (MVP) goals versus my ***stretch*** goals.
+Some of the goals include the following:

 ```
 MVP: